xgascon/P7_Groupomania/README.md

 To start this project, run "git clone https://github.com/xgascon/P7_Groupomania <folder_name>"

-<mark> To launch the Front-end that runs on the localhost <mark>
+**To launch the Front-end that runs on the localhost 8080 : **

 Go to the folder "<folder_name>/Front-end" and run "npm install" and run "npm run serve".

+**To launch the Back-end that runs on the localhost 8080 : **

-<br>Go to the folder "<folder_name>/Back-end" and add a file '.env' run "npm install" and run "nodemon server".
+<br>Go to the folder "<folder_name>/Back-end" and create a file '.env' in which you write :

+run "npm install" and run "nodemon server".

 <br>Keep those terminals running.

 Finally go to http://localhost:8080/